- Download Press Release

 The Whitney Museum of American Art, founded in 1930 by the artist and philanthropist Gertrude Vanderbilt Whitney (1875–1942), houses the foremost collection of American art from the twentieth and twenty-first centuries.
 Mrs. Whitney, an early and ardent supporter of modern American art, nurtured groundbreaking artists when audiences were still largely preoccupied with the Old Masters.
 From her vision arose the Whitney Museum of American Art, which has been championing the most innovative art of the United States for ninety years.
 The core of the Whitney’s mission is to collect, preserve, interpret, and exhibit American art of our time and serve a wide variety of audiences in celebration of the complexity and diversity of art and culture in the United States.
 Through this mission and a steadfast commitment to artists, the Whitney has long been a powerful force in support of modern and contemporary art and continues to help define what is innovative and influential in American art today.

 The Whitney Museum of American Art is located at 99 Gansevoort Street between Washington and West Streets, New York City.
-Public hours are: Monday, Wednesday, and Thursday, 10:30 am–6 pm; Friday, 10:30 am–10 pm; and Saturday and Sunday, 11 am–6 pm.
+Public hours are Monday, Wednesday, and Thursday, 10:30 am–6 pm; Friday, 10:30 am–10 pm; and Saturday and Sunday, 10:30 am–6 pm.
 Closed Tuesday.
-Member-only hours are: Saturday and Sunday, 10:30–11 am.
 Visitors eighteen years and under and Whitney members: FREE.
 Admission is pay-what-you-wish on Fridays, 7–10 pm.
+Groups of ten or more enjoy discounted admission rates when they reserve in advance, and may request a private guided tour of the permanent collection or a special exhibition for an additional fee.
 COVID-19 vaccination and face coverings are not required but strongly recommended.
 We encourage all visitors to wear face coverings that cover the nose and mouth throughout their visit.